FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: FLASH Architecture

 \subsubsection{CUDA Runtime}

 The CUDA runtime is effectively a wrapper around the CUDA Driver API.
 It supports a single-source and multi-source compilation process.
-For single-source cubins and/or PTX pre-compiled code is extracted from the binary and is passed in through the \textit{RuntimeObj} through the implementation parameter.
+For single-source cubins and/or PTX, pre-compiled code is extracted from the binary and is passed in through the \textit{RuntimeObj} through the implementation parameter.
 The CUDA runtime has similar logic as the CPU to convert human-readable symbols to their mangled counterpart.
-The kernel launches and launch parameters are forwarded to the \textit{cudaLaunch} method and are ran with no change.
+The kernel launches and launch parameters are forwarded to the \textit{cudaLaunch} method and run without change.
 The kernel implementations need to follow the normal CUDA toolchain compilation process, annotating functions with \textit{\_\_global\_\_} when appropriate.
 The CUDA runtime handles multiple devices and broker requests to different GPUs transparently.
 If the binary is built as a fat binary, the CUDA runtime will search for the appropriate binary for the launching device.
 This runtime will manage the data movement, synchronization, and devices for each job.
 The CUDA driver is much more flexible (see CUDA driver API vs. CUDA runtime API) for associating arguments to kernels.
 CUDA takes a double void star for encapsulating all their kernel arguments, and it is up to the higher-level interfaces and compiler to type-check declarations and convert accordingly.
-See Table \ref{tab:AVAIL_RT} for selecting the CUDA runtime.

-\subsubsection{OpenCL Runtime (for FPGAS)}
+\subsubsection{OpenCL Runtime (for FPGAs)}

 The OpenCL runtime is a wrapper around the Intel OpenCL runtime.
 This runtime manages multiple Intel FPGAs, along with the CUDA runtime, load-balances \textit{subactions} (kernels), and dispatches them uniformly in a round-robin manner.
 Kernel implementations are not available as single-source but are multi-source.
-For the best performance, we are suggesting early-loading the kernel files and creating the kernel object upon the creation of the \textit{RuntimeObj} to save time on loading and creating the \textit{clKernel} objects.
-See Table \ref{tab:AVAIL_RT} for selecting OpenCL runtime.
+For the best performance, we suggest early-loading the kernel files and creating the kernel object upon creating the \textit{RuntimeObj} to save time on loading and creating the \textit{clKernel} objects.